-When creating a new BTRF basket, the initiating user has the option to set the Optional Early Termination (OET) flag, which entitles the buyer to close the basket at any given time.
+When creating a new BTRF basket, the initiating user has the option to set the Optional Early Termination (OET) flag, which entitles the buyer to close, i.e. terminate, the basket at any given time.
+Technically, the closing can be initiated by any of the involved parties.

 T7 Release 13.0 Deutsche Börse Group

 Final

-Functional Reference Version 1
+Functional Reference Version 2